 Amy is clinically trained and able to provide diagnostic evaluations, treatment goals and planning for ages 3 - adult.
 She is also experienced in working with children and adolescents whose parents are separated, in the process of divorce or divorce.
 While children are able to move through this change in the family, counseling provides a safe space where they are able to process the change and share difficult feelings about the transition.

 Amy draws from various therapeutic and evidence based modalities such as, Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS) and Experiential Therapy.
 Her counseling style is intended to be integrative, as well as collaborative as she develops an individualistic treatment plan.

-Amy received her Bachelors of Science in Psychology and Biblical Studies, as well as a Masters of Arts in Counseling from Columbia International University (CIU) in South Carolina.
-She also has her Marriage and Family Certificate from CIU.
+Amy received her Bachelors of Science in Psychology and Biblical Studies, Marriage and Family Certificate and Masters of Arts in Counseling from Columbia International University (CIU) in South Carolina.
+She is currently working on her PhD in Developmental Psychology from Liberty University.

 While in school, Amy completed a semester long practicum shadowing an Art Therapist in the children’s cancer department at Richland Hospital in Columbia, South Carolina.
 She successfully completed a year-long internship as a counseling intern at Presbyterian Hospital in Charlotte, North Carolina.
 Furthermore, Amy completed an additional internship for her Marriage and Family Certificate at William S. Hall, a child and adolescent psychiatric hospital.

 • Anxiety Disorders

 • Child and Adolescent Counseling (12 and older)